 Can I hire a dog friendly campervan?

-100% you can - it's the ultimate dog friendly holiday
+100% there is - it's the ultimate dog friendly holiday

 In our experience dogs love to travel, especially in campervans, as it keeps them super close to their human pack all the time.